yugabyte/yugabyte-db/docs/content/latest/benchmark/ycsb-jdbc.md

 {{< /note >}}

 ## Overview
-This uses the JDBC binding to run the YCSB benchmark.
+This uses the standard JDBC binding to run the YCSB benchmark.

 ## Running the benchmark